 This competent and qualified person will create the event risk assessments, contingency plans and emergency evacuation plans.
-They will carry out health and safety checks on any contractors or services the event buys in, as well as making sure the event site is safe during set up the event day and during break down e.g. checking signage, access, trip hazards, first aid and etc.
+They will carry out health and safety checks on any contractors or services the event buys in, as well as making sure the event site is safe during set up the event day and during break down e.g. checking signage, access, trip hazards, first aid etc.

-Security, Stewards and Volunteers Coordinator
+Security contractor / Security, Stewards and Volunteer Coordinator